marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 With this step we able back to known page with src-file.
 And check it.

-We able to get there potential trouble with handling output data from database about phones.
+We able to found there potential trouble with handling output data from database about phones.

 There visible that in somewhat reasons output text for phones comes as "unescaped text".
 By the usage Thymeleaf (Java/HTML template engine) features.